oracle/weblogic-innovation-seminars/cloud.demos/jcs.basics/change.mgmt.devcs.md

 ![](images/dcs/change.17.png)

-Leave the default and click OK on the branch selection dialog.
+In the Push dialog leave the default branch and click OK.

 ![](images/dcs/change.18.png)